liftoff/HumanInput/README.rst

 If you want to re-initialize/reset an instance of HumanInput you can call the instance's ``init()`` function and it will start anew, performing the following actions:

-1. The 'hi:reset' event will be triggered.
+1. The ``hi:reset`` event will be triggered.
 Note: Only triggered in an actual reset scenario; it doesn't do this when HumanInput is instantiated.
 #.
 All events, aliases, state tracking, keyMaps, and the scope will be set to defaults.
 #.
 All settings provided when you originally instantiated HumanInput will be re-applied.
 #.
-The 'hi:initialized' event will be triggered.
+The ``hi:initialized`` event will be triggered.

 Tips & Tricks
 -------------